Fellow Programme – Frequently Asked Questions

 The number of suitable applications lies way beyond our capacity.
 We are a young institute with about 50 employees and we currently have capacities for four fellows to work with us at once.

 The main idea of the Fellow programme is to have the opportunity for on-site exchange.
-We thus do expect the applicants to move to Berlin (or surroundings) for the time as a fellow.
+We thus do expect the applicants to move to Berlin (or surroundings) for the time of the fellowship.
 We surely do use Skype, have hangouts or telcos and alike, but we also appreciate to communicate directly and regularly, and moreover strive to closely involve all fellows in the programme and in our activities.

 Is it possible to be employed elsewhere as a Fellow?